Engoo Blog Travel & Fun

 These days, it's hard to imagine that online dating was ever a new or scary thing.
 Over the years, it has become a normal part of the dating experience and a common way to meet new people.

-However, just like many other things on the internet, online dating has many special terms and expressions you should know if you want to have the best experience.
-This article will introduce 10 expressions that are popular for talking about online dating and text messaging with romantic partners.
+However, just like many other things on the internet, online dating has many special expressions you should know if you want to have the best experience.
+This article will introduce 15 expressions for talking about dating and text messaging with romantic partners.

 Before we begin, we have a small warning: most of these terms are very casual, so be sure to use them only in the appropriate situations.
 OK, let's start!